VJAI/http-supervisor/README.md

 ## Intro

-A simple tool that helps to audit HTTP requests and identify the requests that exceeds the set quota.
+A simple tool that helps to audit HTTP requests (fetch and XHR) and identify the requests that exceeds the set quota.
 It also helps to group, sort, query and export requests.

 The tool renders a simple UI that provides controls to capture the requests and print to console in a better readable format.
 It also provides a global object for you to manage requests.